Direct Output-Voltage Control of Non-Minimum Phase Higher-Order DC-DC Converters Academic Article in Scopus uri icon

 abstract

-- IEEEThis paper addresses a fundamental issue in power converter control.
-Namely, the direct output-voltage control of power converters with higher-order dynamics.
-We argue that despite of the burst in the development of new topologies, legacy control design principles ---inherited from second-order converter analysis--- have been unduly adopted as de facto rules of procedure.
+• This article addresses a fundamental issue in power converter control.
+Namely, the direct output-voltage control of power converters with higher order dynamics.
+We argue that despite of the burst in the development of new topologies, legacy control design principles-inherited from second-order converter analysis-have been unduly adopted as de facto rules of procedure.
 In particular, we refer to the minimum-phase requirement on the feedback variable, as the underlying stabilizing mechanism.
-In this paper, we demonstrate that the requirement of minimum-phaseness for higher-order converters and the legacy ad hoc solution via ancillary current-control, can be bypassed without compromising closed-loop performance.
-To prove this, we unveil important differences between stability properties of second-order and higher-order converters.
+In this article, we demonstrate that the requirement of minimum-phaseness for higher order converters and the legacy ad hoc solution via ancillary current control, can be bypassed without compromising closed-loop performance.
+To prove this, we unveil important differences between stability properties of second-order and higher order converters.
 Then, we introduce new linear and nonlinear control design strategies that permit direct output-voltage control.
-Experimental results are provided to validate the theory.
+Experimental results are provided to validate the theory. © 1982-2012 IEEE.